digital-asset/daml/.github/ISSUE_TEMPLATE/feature_request.md

 Tell us about alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+If there's anything else you'd like to add about the feature request - like any other context, or screenshots - put it here.